-By now, we have seen examples that cover the negation space of the correctness properties on the incremental algorithm and we have seen the effect of an incorrect orientation test for a single update step.
+By now, we have seen examples that invalidate the correctness properties of the incremental algorithm and we have seen the effect of an incorrect orientation test for a single update step.
 We next study global effects.
 The goal is to refute the myth that the algorithm will always compute an approximation of the true convex hull.

-The algorithm computes a convex polygon, but misses some of the extreme points: We have already seen such an example in Failure A_1 .
+The algorithm computes a convex polygon, but misses some of the extreme points: We have already seen such an example in Failure $A_1$ .
 We can modify this example so that the ratio of the areas of the true hull and the computed hull becomes arbitrarily large.
-We do as in Failure A_1 , but move the fourth point towards infinity.
+We do as in Failure $A_1$ , but move the fourth point towards infinity.
 The true convex hull has four extreme points.
-The algorithm misses q_4 .
+The algorithm misses $p_4$ .

-The algorithm crashes or does not terminate: See Failure B1.
+The algorithm crashes or does not terminate: See Failure $B_1$ .